l3mpire/lemlist-developer/source/includes/_leads.md

 --------- | -----------
-email | email address of the lead. campaignId | (Optional) Search for this lead only the specified campaign
+email | email address of the lead. campaignId | (Optional) Search for this lead only the specified campaign id | (Optional) If no email parameter, get lead by its id

 ## Pause a Specific Lead by Email